A developed command-line task manager

 This will open TODO.tsv in your system editor.
 Where you would see something like below, if you have been following along:

-ID Rank Date Task 1 1 YYYY-MM-DD HH:MM:SS Write my abstract 2 1 YYYY-MM-DD HH:MM:SS Email boss 3 1 YYYY-MM-DD HH:MM:SS Important work
+ID Rank Date Task 1 1 YYYY-MM-DD HH:MM Write my abstract 2 1 YYYY-MM-DD HH:MM Email boss 3 1 YYYY-MM-DD HH:MM Important work

 This call opens the default editor on your system, usually defined by the environmental variable EDITOR for Linux systems.
-Currently, there is not support to specify a specific editor beside the default.
+If this variable is undefined, then it defaults to VIM - which should be your choice anyways! :P If that command is not found, then it will thros an OSError.

 Completing your tasks with to done